sparkflows/sparkflows-docs/docs/architecture-deployment/deployment/index.rst

 Fire Deployment Options
 =======================

-Sparkflows Fire can easily be deployed:
+Fire Insights can easily be deployed:

-* On a Hadoop/Spark Cluster or
+* On an Apache Hadoop/Apache Spark Cluster or
 * On a standalone machine

-Deployment on a Hadoop/Spark Cluster
+Deployment on an Apache Hadoop/Apache Spark Cluster
 -------------------------------------

 The clusters could be based on the Apache Hadoop distribution from Cloudera, Hortonworks, MapR or any other Hadoop Cluster distributors.